SELECTED BOOKS & ARTIST’S BOOKS FROM LITTORAL PRESS

 A Flame in the Heart (December 2002) is a 25-page accordion book exploring the territory where love and hate commingle.
 Poetry and prose by 17 writers.
 Edited by Lisa Rappoport.
 Johannot paper, handset Garamond type, black and blood-red ink; title page drawing by Bobbe Besold.
 Covers of Thai Unryu reversible (red and black).
 Each volume has unique pastepaper liners.
 Edition of 125.
 11″ x 7″ folded/18 feet long unfolded.
-In addition to the regular edition priced at $275.00, there are 10 copies signed by 16 of the 17 contributors to the anthology (alas, not Frida Kahlo), available at $500.00.
+In addition to the regular edition priced at $275.00, there are two copies signed by 16 of the 17 contributors to the anthology (alas, not Frida Kahlo) remain, available at $500.00.
 In the collections of the Rockefeller Library at Brown University, the Bancroft Library, the San Francisco Main Library, the Marriott Library at the University of Utah, U.C.
 San Diego and the University of Texas.

 Catalog Shopping: Precepts for Enhanced Living (April 2004) joins images, largely printers’ cuts from the fifties, to quotes from “a certain cheesy yet alluring circular perused all too frequently by Lisa ‘not a slave to fashion’ Rappoport” [from the colophon].
 Printed in handset Glamour Lite and Brush on Hahnemühle Ingres Antique in coral and turquoise inks.
 Covers of soft teal or pale green Canson Mi Teintes; flyleaf paper incorporates bits of newspaper text.
 5.5″x4″.
 Edition of 80. $39.95 in fine stores everywhere.
 Collected by University of North Carolina, Chapel Hill; the Marriott Library at the University of Utah; Long Island University, New York; and the University of Washington.